zhemao/hodgepodge/README.md

 A C program that removes non-ascii characters and non-printing characters from a text file.
 Command-line usage is the same as for eliminate.
 `make sanitize` to compile

-## importer.py

-Convenient methods for meta-programming around importing modules and objects in python

 ## fah